scikit-learn-contrib/imbalanced-learn/doc/under_sampling.rst

 5. Add all misclassified samples to :math:`C`.
 6. Remove Tomek Links from :math:`C`.

-The final dataset is `S`, containing all observations from the minority class, plus the observations from the majority that were added at random, plus all those from the majority that were miss-classified by the 1-KNN algorithms.
+The final dataset is :math:`S`, containing all observations from the minority class, plus the observations from the majority that were added at random, plus all those from the majority that were miss-classified by the 1-KNN algorithms.
 Note that differently from :class:`CondensedNearestNeighbour`, :class:`OneSidedSelection`